-Macbeth is performed almost entirely uncut and runs approx. 1 hour 55 minutes.
+Macbeth runs approximately 100 minutes.
 It is performed in period dress (Scotland, 1140 AD) with period combat and imagery.
 Please note: broadswords, axes, blood effects, and daggers will be used in performances of Macbeth.

-Romeo & Juliet is performed almost entirely uncut and runs 2 hours.
+Romeo & Juliet runs approximately 100 minutes.
 It is performed in period costuming: 14th century Italy—and uses period weapons and fighting techniques.
 R & J has one major change—the combining of two scenes.
 Please note: rapiers and daggers will be sued in performance of Romeo & Juliet.

 A Crew of Patches Theatre Company uses Shakespeare’s First Folio for all its productions, therefore, there may be slight alterations in texts read by schools due to later adaptations and editorial choices.
 Minor changes may be made to aid in a modern audience’s understanding of the show and are at the discretion of the director.